 “Magic falls into two categories, ritual or ceremonial, and non-ritual or manipulative.”

-Magic is not taken seriously by scientists, the general populace, academics and skeptics.
+Magic is not taken seriously by scientists, academics, skeptics nor the general populace.
 Despite amazing and great advances in physics, quantum physics, psychology and neurology, no possible basis for "magical" actions has been found by researchers.
 All sociological investigations have found no evidence of real magical power, and parapsychological and occult experimenters have never been able to formulate proof that satisfies basic scientific requirements such as independent verification and impartiality.
 So, in the modern world, all major religions disclaim themselves against magic and say that they don't practice it.
 Ask a Christian if praying to heal someone is magic, or a Muslim if the healing ruqyah is magic, and they'll vehemently deny it.
 You see, in their religions, the special words they speak isn't magic.
 What a self-deluded lie!
 Satanism is one of those honest, down-to-Earth, in-your-face religions that doesn't try to hide the true nature of things.
 Speaking special words in order to get things done is magic, even if your chosen religion denies it.
 Some other modern religions, such as various strands of Paganism, also believe in magic1.
 Now in Satanism, it being a religion of skeptics, there are many who do not believe in the supernatural, and, most who do believe in it hold that it is mostly comprised of subtle psychological tricks and natural effects that are ordinary in nature, but, which rely on oddities in the way the human social mind works.

 Magic and ritual in Satanism is mostly self-centered, and most of the time is only explicitly concerned with psychological techniques, psychodrama and advanced social skills.
 Rare communal rituals are more traditional, concerning altered states of mind as a result of the environmental and inspirational aspects of the ritual.
 Some Satanists do believe, and practice, actual supernatural magic.
 Such magic is a matter of cause-and-effect and individual willpower, rather than involving any invented external aspects such as demons or spirits.
 In Satanism, the self is the sole source of power in all magic and ritual.